 Do we have to wear masks to the Safari Park?

 In line with current government guidelines there is no requirement to wear a mask outside at the Safari Park.
-However, it is necessary to have a face-covering to enter one of our shops.
+However, it is necessary to wear a face covering to enter the shops and toilets blocks.
+It also necessary for visitors to wear a face covering in the food court except when seated at a table.
 We recognise that not everyone can wear a face covering and there are exceptions for children under five years old and those with certain medical conditions or disabilities.